-Believe it or not, you can easily plant a tree in a deforested or at-risk area of the globe with $12 or less and a few clicks on the web.
+Believe it or not, you can easily plant a tree in a deforested or at-risk area of the globe with just a few dollars and a few clicks on the web.
 Check out these seven resources to get you started.
 Whether you’re making a low-cost charitable donation for yourself or donating as a thoughtful gift for another, you’ll be protecting ecosystems in need.

 1. Preserve National Forests

-The NFF will plant a tree for every dollar you give to its tree-planting program, which help restore national forests damaged by wildfire, insects, disease, and other impacts.
+The NFF will plant a tree for every dollar you give to its tree-planting program, which helps restore national forests damaged by wildfire, insects, disease, and other impacts.

 2. Fight Deforestation in the Atlantic Forest